-Cathrine Bryant Legal Director
+Cathrine Bryant Partner

-Cathy is a legal director in the firm's corporate team.
+Cathy is a partner in the firm's corporate team.
 As a dual qualified lawyer Cathy brings a depth of experience to her role as an adviser on tax matters in corporate transactions.
 Cathy also advises on employment taxes for example on termination payments made to employees, the application of IR35 and other employment related tax matters.
 Cathy develops share incentive schemes for employers and advises on the structure and scope of these.

 - Assisting the Blake Morgan commercial team in drafting, reviewing and negotiating tax deeds and warranties in share sale transactions undertaken by the team.

 - Advising on matters of Value-Added Tax and other issues of taxation that arise in the commercial context and most recently for a local authority regarding the Value-Added Tax consequences of a transaction to be undertaken by them.

 - Providing tax support to the projects team where required and more recently in the procurement of a new college campus in Cardiff and advising on the requirements relating to the exemptions available to education institutions.

 Investors' Relief has languished below the radar for the last 3 years, but 6 April 2019 is the date from which the earliest qualifying periods for holding shares which may be eligible for Investors Relief, come to an end.

 With just on a month to go until the one-off tax charge on disguised remuneration loans comes into effect, there is no sign that HMRC is backing off introducing the measure, or that the concern is going to be effective in stopping this implementation.